JR2017/learngit/readme.txt

-git is a version system
+git is new a version system
-gis is free software
+gis is new free software
+third new